|Popular in||December||High demand for flights, 9% potential price rise|

 Make sure you bring a sweater if you’re heading up to higher, in-land regions such as Bedugul or Kintamani.
 Temperatures usually hold up during the day in these mountainous areas, but it gets surprisingly chilly once the sun sets.

-The southern resort of Kuta is probably Bali’s busiest coastal town – home to many of the island’s liveliest nightclubs and bars.
+The southern resort of Kuta is probably Bali’s busiest coastal town, and home to many of the island’s liveliest nightclubs and bars.
 Adrenaline junkies will also appreciate the multitude of activities on offer, ranging from diving to bungee-jumping.

 People looking for a more secluded area in which to while away their holiday might be better off heading to the southern coastal town of Sanur.
 The beach lacks the crowds of nearby Kuta, despite being just a 30-minute drive from the airport.